Distributed Algorithms, the Lov\'{a}sz Local Lemma, and Descriptive Combinatorics: Proof of the [theo:meas_SLLL] Measurable Symmetric LLL

 \ref{item:mon3} Let $f$ be a solution to $\mathscr{C}$ extending $h_w$ \ep{such $f$ exists by Claim~\ref{claim:ps}}.
 Then $\rho(f)$ is a solution to $\mathscr{B}$ and, in particular, $\rho(f)(x)$ is defined.
 By \ref{item:mon2}, $\dom(h_w) \supseteq S_\rho(x)$, so $f$ agrees with $h_w$ on $S_\rho(x)$.
 Therefore, $\rho(h_w)(x)$ is defined and equal to $\rho(f)(x)$. \end{claimproof}

 We are now ready to finish the proof.
 By applying \eqref{eq:concat} $N$ times, we see that for all $C \in \mathscr{C}$,

 Pick $w \in [n]^N$ uniformly at random.
 We use $\P_w$ and $\mathbb{E}_w$ to denote probability and expectation with respect to this random choice of $w$.
 With this notation, \eqref{eq:average} can be rewritten as $\mathbb{E}_w[\P[C_w]] = \P[C]$.
-By Markov's inequality, this yields
+By Markov's inequality applied to the random variable $\P[C_w]$, this yields

 Consider any $x \in X$.
 By Claim~\ref{claim:monotone}\ref{item:mon3},

 where the sum is over all $C \in \mathscr{C}$ such that $\dom(C) \cap S_\rho(x) \neq \0$.
 Since \eqref{eq:fiber} holds for every $x \in X$, we conclude that, by Fubini's theorem, there is a choice of $w \in [n]^N$ such that $\mu(\dom(\rho(h_w))) \geq 1 - \de(\rho) \sqrt{p}$, and the proof is complete \end{scproof}